KavyaBS123/WaterManagement/Readme.md

-# WaterForecast
+# WaterForecast 🌊

 WaterForecast is a web application that provides advanced forecasting solutions for sustainable water resource management.
-The application includes features such as water demand forecasting, storage optimization, stakeholder insights, and a chatbot for user interaction.
+The application includes water demand forecasting, storage optimization, stakeholder insights, and a chatbot for user interaction.

 ## Table of Contents